 - Well the main use of the account is to help reduce taxable income by up to $15,300 every year, potentially saving you thousands of dollars in tax every year.

-There is a little research that needs to be done hear by you our reader, but if you learn how to utilise SRS well, you can save on tax and have a lifetime of tax free withdrawals after you retire.
+There is a little research that needs to be done here by you, but if you learn how to utilise SRS well, you can save on tax and have a tax-free withdrawals after you retire.

 Conclusion: Start Early, Start Now To Maximise Your CPF

-If you want to check out our answers and many more answers from the other TOP contributors on Seedly, head over to Seedly’s Q&A platform.
+If you want to check out our answers and many more answers from the other top contributors on Seedly, head over to Seedly!